huntdatacenter/docs/docs/do-science/transfers/external-kista.md

 **2. Share public SSH key with HUNT Cloud**

 After generating the SSH key pair, please share the **public key** (not the private one) with us.
-Send your new public key (`ekista.pub`) as an email attachement to your HUNT Cloud contact that can forward your key to us as an attachment in their service order.
+Send your new public key (`ekista.pub`) as an email attachment to your HUNT Cloud contact that can forward your key to us as an attachment in their service order.

 ### SFTP client

 You will need a SFTP client to connect and transfer data to the external kista.
-For Windows, we recommnet the WinSCP client.
+For Windows, we recommend the WinSCP client.
 OS X, macOS and Ubuntu can use built in command line tools.

 In addition to the SFTP software, you will need the external kista transfer information shipped by HUNT Cloud on the time of deployment to be able to connect.